-If you are visiting for a day, Bluewater Maribago Beach Resort is the place to be close to nature, a chance to calm down and let go of worries.
+If you are visiting for a day or night, Bluewater Maribago Beach Resort is the place to be close to nature, a chance to calm down and let go of worries.

 Rediscover the primitive comfort of being embraced in water.
 The innocence of floating on a velvety blanket of fresh or sea water knows no equal.

 Beach.
 110 meters of clean white sand surrounded by golden coconut palms and thatch huts with beach beds.
 A beach volleyball court and life-sized chessboard offers an alternative to simply lounging under the sun.

 Swimming Pools.
 Our three beach inspired, lagoon-shaped pools are set amongst lush tropical vegetation, murmuring brooks and cascading waterfalls.